namsengi11/MenuChu/README.md

 # MenuChu

+#WIP
+Provide Menu Recommendation service to those that have inconveniences in making the day-to-day decision

 ## Plan
 1. CLI program that takes in user input and returns results
    - Python for easy data management and analysis